simoncaron/ansible-role-certbot-cloudflare/README.md

 _Note: You can have this role automatically generate certificates; see the "Automatic Certificate Generation" documentation above._

-You can manually create certificates using the `certbot` (or `certbot-auto`) script (use `letsencrypt` on Ubuntu 16.04, or use `/opt/certbot/certbot-auto` if installing from source/Git.
+You can manually create certificates using the `certbot` (or `certbot-auto`) script (use `letsencrypt` on Ubuntu 16.04).
 Here are some example commands to configure certificates with Certbot:

     # Automatically add certs for all Apache virtualhosts (use with caution!).
     certbot --apache